-There may be times when young people in your group will need to write HTML/CSS code offline.
-The following is a short guide to writing, editing HTML/CSS code and viewing pages you've coded offline.
+There may be times when young people in your group will need to write HTML or CSS code offline.
+Here's a short guide to writing and editing HTML or CSS code and viewing pages you've coded offline.

 Writing the code